-Annual Full System Shift Bid
+Full System Shift Bid

-The operations staff will complete an updated demand analysis for call volume each fall.
+The schedule and operations staff will complete an updated demand analysis for call volume on an annual basis.
 There will be some adjustments in scheduling patterns in order to address call volume changes to the call distribution patterns.
 Quantities of each shift type may change based upon system needs.
-Medic will conduct an annual shift bid that will be effective in January of each year.